See how a few simple tweaks could turn your bedroom into an oasis of restful sleep and sweet dreams.

 Your mattress is an important part of the sleep equation.
 The Better Sleep Council says mattresses should be replaced after 5 to 7 years, and Consumer Reports says replace whenever the bed is no longer comfortable.

 People keep their beds around 10 years, on average, but if your mattress shows deep impressions or causes painful pressure points, it may be past its prime.
 One study found that simply swapping out old mattresses (average age 9.5 years) with new beds improved stress and reduced back pain for participants.
+(If aches and pains are something you consistently experience, look into finding the best mattress for back pain.)

 Check your bed for signs of wear (like deep impressions over 1.5 inches), and pay attention to your body as well.
 If you wake with aches and pains that fade within a couple of hours, it may be sign your mattress lacks support.